Avella: Roman Avella

 The walls have a regular layout throughout the eastern half and the only well-preserved part, incorporated in the amphitheatre, is in concrete with an opus incertum facing, with irregular blocks of various sizes, dated after the second Punic war of the 2nd century BC.

 The town was destroyed by Sulla in the Social War in 87 BC and he then made it a colonia for his veterans.
 Proof of this is the division of the land for the settlers (centuriation) in the flat part of the territory which is the continuation of that of the Nola area and of which some of the roads have been preserved.
 In fact, three decumani in the east-west direction and eight cardines in the north-south direction are recognisable, which delimited squares of 715 m on each side (centuriae) made up of one hundred parcels.

 The orthogonal urban plan seems to have been regularised after the destruction.
 Public buildings were built from the late Republican age and private ones were rebuilt in peripheral areas such as adjacent to the amphitheatre.
-Vegetable gardens took over instead of houses, indicationg a town without major economic activities beyond agriculture and livestock.
+Vegetable gardens took over instead of houses, indicating a town without major economic activities beyond agriculture and livestock.
 The villae rusticae nearby were the centres of large estates (latifundia) managed using slaves.

 From the Liber de Coloniis Vespasian settled a number of his freedmen and dependants there, yet it appears, both from that treatise and from Pliny, that it had not then attained the rank of a colony, a dignity which we find it enjoying in the time of Trajan.
 It probably became such in the reign of that emperor.

 Virgil and Silius Italicus considered that its territory was not fertile in corn, but rich in fruit-trees (maliferae Abellae): the neighbourhood also abounded in filberts or hazelnuts of a very choice quality, which were called from thence nuces Avellanae.
 By antonomasia, the namesake in Italian came to define hazelnuts in general.

 In the late empire, Abella seems to have gradually dissolved as a city following invasions, such as that of Alaric I who destroyed Nola.